 The 2016-2025 TDP Major Update was adopted on June 23, 2015.
-Collier County Board of County Commissioners have contracted with Keolis Transit America Inc., to provide fixed route and paratransit services for five years.
+Collier County Board of County Commissioners have contracted with Keolis Transit America Inc., to provide fixed route and paratransit services until March 2016.
+In October 2015 Collier County Board of County Commissioners entered into contract with MV Transportation and MTM Inc., to provide Operation and Administrative services for five (5) years with the option of three (3) one (1) year extensions.
+The start date for the service was agreed upon for March 26, 2016 after the Keolis contract expired.